Liberal voters might have a problem with Kamala Harris' history on the death penalty

 Early in her career in government, Harris took a stand against capital punishment.
 In 2003, when she ran for San Francisco district attorney, she campaigned on a promise not to impose the death penalty.
 It was a popular stance in the liberal city, where 70 percent of voters oppose capital punishment.
 Less than four months into her job, her promise was put to the test.
 A beloved young cop named Isaac Espinoza was gunned down by a gang member while on patrol in San Francisco.
 In California, it was unheard of not to seek the death penalty in a case where a police officer is the victim.

-But three days later, Harris announced that she would not seek the death penalty against the suspect.
+But three days later, Harris announced she would not seek the death penalty against the suspect.
 It was a lonely position.
 At Espinoza’s funeral at St. Mary’s Cathedral, with Harris in the front row, Democratic Sen. Dianne Feinstein called for the death penalty for Espinoza’s killer.
 Behind Harris, scores of mourning police officers rose to their feet and applauded.
 After the service, Feinstein commented that had she known Harris opposed the death penalty, she probably wouldn’t have endorsed her for district attorney.
 Harris’ mother sent her daughter a bouquet of white roses and a card that read, “Courage!”

 There were “high-level elected Democrats who said the case should be taken away from me because I would not seek the death penalty,” Harris recounted to Maddow.
 “But I did what I believed was the right thing to do.”
 One of those critics was the state’s other Democratic senator at the time, Barbara Boxer.
 (Feinstein announced last year, as she ran for reelection to the Senate, that she now opposes the death penalty.)